niki4/challenge_fever_events_api/NOTES.md

+## Setup & run

+`make install` - one off command to install the app env and dependencies.
+`make run` - run the app (debug logging off).
+`make debug` - run the app with debug logging on.
+`make clean` - removes all the temporary files, virtual env, etc.

 ## Tech stack

 Because of the requirement to have the service as resource and time efficient as possible, I chose following tech stack (note that everything below comes with FastAPI installation):